Grammy nominee and Echo Klassik winner George Petrou is a highly distinguished conductor with a remarkable international career.

 As a conductor, he quickly gained international attention.
 Numerous awards and award-winning recordings for the world’s leading record companies (Deutsche Gramophon, DECCA, MDG etc) are a testimony to his extraordinary artistic success.
 In his work, particular emphasis is placed on historical performance practice and is currently considered one of today’s leading baroque specialists.
 However his vast repertoire extends to works from the late 19th and 20th c.

-George Petrou has been working with renowned orchestras including the Leipzig Gewandhaus Orchestra, the New Russia Symphony, the Royal Stockholm Philharmonic Orchestra, the Orchestre nationale de Capitol du Toulouse, the Filarmonica Toscanini, the Symphony Orchestra of the National Arts Center of Canada, the Munich Radio Orchestra, the Athens and Theassaloniki State Orchestras among others.
+George Petrou has been working with renowned orchestras including the Leipzig Gewandhaus Orchestra, the New Russia Symphony, the Royal Stockholm Philharmonic Orchestra, the Orchestre nationale de Capitol du Toulouse, the Filarmonica Toscanini, the Symphony Orchestra of the National Arts Center of Canada, the Gurzenich orchestra, the Munich Radio Orchestra, the Athens and Theassaloniki State Orchestras among others.
 He regularly conducts some of the most known period instrument ensembles like Il Pοmo d’Oro, Concerto Köln, B’Rock, la Lira d’Orfeo.

 George Petrou was honored as an Associate of the Royal Academy of Music, London (ARAM).
 He was awarded the title of “Chevalier de l’ordre des Arts et des Lettres” from the French government and the “Grand Prize” by the Union of Greek critics for music and drama.